AadithyaRao2809/SE/BD/Unit-1/map-reduce.md

 - **Optimal Split Size** = HDFS block size (128 MB on v2)
 -![[../../Attachments/hdfs20231001_0.excalidraw.svg]]
 %%[[../../Attachments/hdfs20231001_0.excalidraw.md|🖋 Edit in Excalidraw]], and the [[../../Attachments/hdfs20231001_0.excalidraw.dark.svg|dark exported image]]%%
+During the shuffling stage, the partitioning function ensures all similar keys end up(stay together) at the some reducer

+The Default Hadoop partitioner in Hadoop MapReduce is Hash Partitioner which computes a hash value for the key and assigns the partition based on this result.

 #### Hadoop 1.0 Job Management